Infineon/mtb-example-wifi-https-server/README.md

    ![](images/webpage.png)

-2. Click **Get LED status** to send an HTTPS `GET` command to the server running on the kit.
+2. Click **Get LED status** to send an HTTPS `GET` command to the server running on the kit

    The server returns the current LED status on the kit as a response.
-Note that entering the URL itself will send a `GET` command to the server to get the HTML page.
+Note that entering the URL itself will send a `GET` command to the server to get the HTML page

-3. Click **Toggle LED** to send an HTTPS `POST` command to the server running on the kit.
+3. Click **Toggle LED** to send an HTTPS `POST` command to the server running on the kit

-   The server acts on the command request and toggles the LED on the kit.
+   The server acts on the command request and toggles the LED on the kit

 ### Using the cURL utility

-1. Open modus-shell application (*{ModusToolbox&trade; install directory}/tools_\<version>/modus-shell/Cygwin.bat*).
+1. Open modus-shell application (*{ModusToolbox&trade; install directory}/tools_\<version>/modus-shell/Cygwin.bat*)

 2. Set the path to *rootCA.crt*, *mysecurehttpclient.crt*, and *mysecurehttpclient.key* in a variable: